Néophytos Edelby: Archbishop of Aleppo

 Pope John Paul II appointed Archbishop Edelby in 1986 member of the Catechism of the Catholic Church Commission.
-This Commission was for twelve cardinals and bishops; and chaired by the then Cardinal Joseph Ratzinger.
+This Commission was for twelve cardinals and bishops; and was chaired by the then Cardinal Joseph Ratzinger.
 Edelby later was replaced by Bishop Paul Gay Noujeim.

+Edelby also edited the works of the Christian Arab poet Sulayman al-Ghazzi whose biography he reconstructed out of his verses.